MCT-master/mct-master.github.io/_posts/2019-10-16-BodyDrums.md

 </figure>

 ## The setup
 The three sensors are connected to Bela, with processing and playback of audio files in C++.
-The playback of audio files will be played from the analog audio output of the Bela
+The playback of audio files will be played from the analog audio output of the Bela.
+Below you can see a picture of the Bela and the connected sensors.
+On top left you see the force-sensing resistor, top right is the piezo element and bottom right are the accelerometer.

 <figure>
 <img src="/assets/img/Elias/Belasetup.png" width = "90%" align="center" />